ScottMit/JS2Arduino/README.md

    - Smooth sweep animations
    - Throttling to prevent jitter

+3. **Ultrasonic** (Device ID: 202)
+   - Support for up to 8 sensors
+   - 3-wire and 4-wire sensor support
+   - Configurable timeout settings
+   - Distance measurement in cm or inches
+   - Range detection and proximity alerts

 ### Creating Custom Extensions

 Extensions follow a standard pattern.
 Here's the structure: